Asymptotic covariances for functionals of weakly stationary random fields: Non-linear functionals of stationary Gaussian fields

 \subsection{The long memory case.}

 Another frequent assumption is $C(z)=\rho(|z|)$ radial with $\rho$ regularly varying with index $-\beta\in(-d/R,0)$ (see e.g. \cite{L} for some examples), that is:

-with $L:\R_+\rightarrow\R$ slowly varying (see Section \ref{regularly varying section}).
+with $\ell:\R_+\rightarrow\R$ slowly varying (see Section \ref{regularly varying section}).
 In this case, we say that we are in the long-memory case.
 As $|z|\rightarrow\infty$, we have

-implying that $k:\R_+\rightarrow\R$ is regularly varying with index $\alpha=-R\beta$.
-Therefore, reasoning as in (\ref{covcov}) we obtain
+implying that $k:\R_+\rightarrow\R$ is regularly varying with index $-R\beta\in(-d,0)$.
+Therefore, reasoning as in (\ref{K rrv ascov}) we obtain

-and the correct normalization turns out to be i.e. the one usually observed in the long memory context (see e.g. \cite{LO}).
+and a correct normalization turns out to be i.e. the one usually observed in the long memory context (see e.g. \cite{LO}).
 Note that $C\notin L^R(\R^d)$, so we are not in the Breuer-Major case, and

-which by Proposition \ref{nonviceversa} is regularly varying with index $\alpha=d-R\beta >0$.
+which by Proposition \ref{nonviceversa} is regularly varying with index $\alpha=d-R\beta \in(0,d)$.
 For this reason, we can apply Theorem \ref{isoasymptotics}, obtaining

 which is exactly (\ref{dmcov}) (indeed, $w_{t}\sim \frac{\omega_{d-1}}{\alpha}t^{d}k(t)$ by Proposition \ref{nonviceversa}).

 The first limit theorems in the long memory context were proved in the seminal works \cite{DM}, \cite{Rosenblatt}, \cite{Taqqu} and then extended in many directions.
 What happens in this case is that (\ref{set indexed phi}) (suitably normalized by $t^d k(t)$) has asymptotically an Hermite distribution of order $R$, which is not Gaussian if $R\ge2$.
 Moreover, the result can be extended to multi-dimensional (and stronger type) central limit theorems, see e.g. \cite{LO}.